glarizza/puppetdb_compile_master_external_postgres_vagrant_stack/README.md

     * This COULD cause issues if a large number of CMs fail and puppet starts failing over PuppetDB requests to the MOM node all at once, so that's something to monitor
-* PE Master Override
-  * TODO: I have no idea why this override exists - I see it as doing nothing
 * PE External Postgres
   * This group is created for the external postgres node and for the purpose of continuous management/enforcement